Monday 27th May 2024 - Friday 21st June 2024

 Tuesday 22nd July 2025 - Friday 25th July 2025

-The summer meet will be held in Ballater between 22nd-25th July 2025, staying in the Ballater Hostel for three nights.
+The summer meet was held in Ballater between 22nd-25th July 2025.
+A report on the meet appears in the Autumn Newsletter No 65

 Friday 19th September 2025 - Monday 22nd September 2025

-The autumn meet will be held at Glenfeshie Hostel near Achlean in the Cairngorms between 19th-22nd September 2025.
-We will have exclusive use of the 16 bedded hostel.
-The cost is £82.50 pp.
+The autumn meet was held at Glenfeshie Hostel near Achlean in the Cairngorms between 19th-22nd September 2025.

 Saturday 25th October 2025

-Next year's annual dinner will be held at the Grant Arms Hotel in Grantown on Spey.
+Next year's AGM, Lecture and Dinner will be held on Saturday 24th October 2026 at the Grant Arms Hotel in Grantown on Spey.